 $60.00 | 60,000 South Korean Won

 Up to 14 short term sales and up to 14 long term sales can be reported on a single form.
 (Short term sales are for securities owned less than one year, long term sales are for securities owned more than one year.)
+The form charge will cover upto 14 transactions.

 There is no extra charge to file the accompanying Schedule D.